mtwebb/docs/README.md

 # Boardgame Lab Documentation

 Documentation is contained in Markdown files located in `src/pages`.
-Changes to these files are automatically pushed to production.
+Changes to these files are automatically published to the website.

 ## Screenshots